energyscope/EnergyScope_multi_criteria/README.md

 $ glpsol -m ESTD_model.mod -d ESTD_data.dat -d ESTD_12TD.dat -o ESTD_output.out
 (You might need to use 'glspol.exe' instead of 'glpsol' on Windows)

+4. Check the output files:
-4. Check that the ESTD_main.out file is correctly generated.
+if the ESTD_main.out file is correctly generated.
 If the command at point (3) did not run, it might be that glpsol is not on your PATH.
 Two solutions for that:
 - (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m ESTD_model.mod -d ESTD_data.dat -d ESTD_12TD.dat -o ESTD_output.out'
 - (best) add the folder in which glpsol is installed to the PATH. e.g. on Windows 7 (http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx). on mac (from terminal) 'export PATH=/usr/local/bin:$PATH' (if glpsol is installed in /usr/local/bin)

+Descriptions of outputs files and folders:
+- ./assets.txt : Installed capacity of each technology and its specific cost, gwp...
+- ./cost_breakdown.txt : Cost of resources and technologies.
+- ./gwp_breakdown.txt : GWP of resources and technologies.
+- ./losses.txt : Losses in the networks.
+- ./hourly_data/ : Folder containing the hourly data for each layer and for each storage technology.
+- ./sankey/ : Folder containing the SANKEY diagram.

 The model was originally developed in AMPL.
 Compatible solvers are CPLEX, Gurobi, etc. Running the model in AMPL requires the licences of AMPL and of at least one LP solver.